timblair/go-102/2-oo-in-go.md

 > A method is a function that is bound to a receiver.

-Go does not have classes, but you can define methods on any type (that isn't a built-in type).
+Go does not have classes, but you can define methods on any type.
 The method receiver appears in its own argument list between the func keyword and the method name.

 ```go
 type Rectangle struct {